 There’s a way to stop free radicals from running amok and wrecking your skin – antioxidants.

 That’s another word we hear a lot but for good reason.
 Antioxidants are the peacekeepers.
-They calm down the free radicals by donating a free electron without becoming unstable themselves.
+They calm down the free radicals by donating a free electron so neutrilising them without becoming unstable themselves.

 The best-known antioxidants are vitamins A, C and E, as well as flavonoids in plants.
 Well known antioxidants in our diet include resveratrol, found in red wine, and green tea.